Curriculum & Planning

 - Creating and Critical Thinking

-A guidance for parents about the Early Years Foundation Stage: ‘What to Expect, When?’ clearly sets out the curriculum and the ages and stages of development from 0 – 5 years.
+A guidance for parents about the Early Years Foundation Stage: ‘What to Expect in the EYFS’ clearly sets out the curriculum and the ages and stages of development from 0 – 5 years.
 It also contains useful tips and activity ideas for you to do with your child.
-You can download a copy here
+You can download a copy here:

 At Rosemary Works, we plan for the children using ‘Objective Lead Planning’.
 Through Objective Lead Planning, we observe the children to find out what they can do, based on the learning objectives in the early years curriculum – ‘Development Matters’.
 We then plan for their next steps (what we want them to achieve next) and incorporate these into our daily curriculum, adult-led activities and child-led play.